-Public Security Target Common Criteria v3.1 - EAL6 augmented / EAL6+ Security Requirements (ASE_REQ)

-The security functional requirement(s) "Cryptographic operation (FCS_COP.1)" exactly requires those functions to be implemented which are demanded by O.Add-Functions.
-FCS_CKM.1/RSA supports the generation of RSA keys, the FCS_CKM.1/EC supports the generation of EC keys needed for this cryptographic operations.
-Therefore, FCS_COP.1/RSA, FCS_COP.1/ECDSA, FCS_COP.1/ECDH, FCS_CKM.1/RSA, and FCS_CKM/EC are suitable to meet the security objective.
+The security functional requirement(s) "Cryptographic operation (FCS_COP.1)" exactly require(s) those functions to be implemented which are demanded by O.Add-Functions:

+The ACL library - regardless of the version chosen - implements the SFRs FCS_CKM.1/RSA, supporting the generation of RSA keys, and the FCS_CKM.1/EC, supporting the generation of EC keys, needed for these cryptographic operations.

+To sum up, the ACL versions implement the SFRs as follows:

+- FCS_COP.1/RSA-1, FCS_COP.1/ECDSA-1, FCS_COP.1/ECDH-1, FCS_CKM.1/RSA-1, and FCS_CKM/EC-1 respectively - FCS_COP.1/RSA-2, FCS_COP.1/ECDSA-2, FCS_COP.1/ECDH-2, FCS_CKM.1/RSA-2, and FCS_CKM/EC-2. - The CIPURSE[TM] Cryptographic Library implements the SFRs FCS_COP.1/CCL Cryptographic Operation CCL Trusted Channel, establishing the trusted channel between two authenticated entities and FCS_CKM.1/CCL Cryptographic key generation, supporting the generation of the keys used for authentication and confidentiality.

+The implementation covers the functional requirements and meets the objective O.Add-Functions.
 The use of the supporting library Toolbox has no impact on any security functional requirement nor does the use generate additional requirements.